 Services provided at Queen Alexandra Hospital include accident and emergency, medical care, surgery, critical care, maternity and gynaecological services, children and young people's services, end of life care, and outpatient and diagnostic services.
-These eight core services are always inspected by the Care Quality Commission (CQC) as part of its new approach to the comprehensive inspection of hospitals.
+These eight core services a Page 30 have clear plans to deliver service improvements and always inspected by the Care Quality Commission (CQC) as part of its new approach to the comprehensive inspection of hospitals.
 The services provided in community hospitals are integrated into the trust clinical and management structures; we have incorporated these within the core service areas.